-All newly admitted students are obligated to follow the curriculum that is in place at the time they are admitted into the College of Engineering and Applied Science.
+All newly admitted students must follow the curriculum that is in place at the time they are admitted into the computer science program.
 Under some conditions, it is possible to switch to the requirements of a new curriculum if the revision(s) occurred after your admittance.